awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [watson.zsh](https://github.com/bcho/Watson.zsh) - A plugin for [watson ★795](https://github.com/TailorDev/Watson).
 * [wd ★180](https://github.com/mfaerevaag/wd) - Warp directory lets you jump to custom directories in zsh, without using cd.
 Why?
 Because cd seems inefficient when the folder is frequently visited or has a long path.
 * [yeoman-zsh-plugin ★36](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's Yeoman plugin for oh-my-zsh, compatible with yeoman version ≥1.0 (includes options and command auto-completion).
+* [you-should-use ★112](https://github.com/MichaelAquilina/zsh-you-should-use)- ZSH plugin that reminds you to use those aliases you defined.
 * [zaw ★382](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
 * [zce ★27](https://github.com/hchbaw/zce.zsh) - Vim’s EasyMotion / Emacs’s ace-jump-mode for ZSH.
 * [zconvey ★13](https://github.com/zdharma/zconvey) - Adds ability to send commands to other Zsh sessions, you can use this to `cd $PWD` on all active Zshells, for example.